-The Labour Standards Act (LSA) is the main legislation in Taiwan regulating employment conditions.
-Employment contracts may be freely entered into between employers and employees provided that any term deemed contradictory with the mandatory provisions of the LSA will be invalid.
-In the past decade, the Ministry of Labour (MOL), formerly known as the Council of Labour Affairs, has gradually expanded the coverage of the LSA, and now almost all industries and occupations are subject to the LSA.
+The Labour Standards Act (LSA) is the main legislation in Taiwan regulating basic employment conditions.
+Any employment contracts that stipulate less favourable conditions than these will be invalid.
+With expansion of coverage over the years, almost all industries and occupations are now subject to the LSA.